jpbottaro/anna/README.md

 ## How to run

 Requires python 3.
-Run example with:
+Run example on Reuters21578 with:

 ```bash
 make run